-Students wishing to see a counselor should arrange for an appointment before/during/after school.
-Students will be seen on a first come, first served basis except in cases of emergency.
-Students are required to get a pass to the counselor's office if they wish to speak with a counselor.
+Students wishing to see a counselor should arrange for an appointment by going on their teachers' Canvas pages and filling out an appointment request.
+Students will be seen based on need, except in cases of emergency.
+Students are required to get a pass to the office if they wish to make an appointment.